U.S. panel shifts focus to reusing nuclear fuel

 He told the group that most of the thinking on reusing the fuel dated from decades ago, when uranium was thought to be scarce.
 But now, “roughly speaking, we’ve got uranium coming out of our ears, for a long, long time,” Professor Moniz said.

-Rodney Ewing, a professor of geology at the University of Michigan, said that the nuclear waste problem should be resolved promptly so the industry could play a role in fighting global warming, but that the selection process should be scientific and not political like the decision on Yucca.
+Rodney Ewing, a professor of geology at the University of Michigan, said that the nuclear waste problem should be resolved promptly so the industry could play a role in fighting global warming, even as toxic waste weighs on nuclear revival and the selection process should be scientific and not political like the decision on Yucca.

 While Yucca Mountain is isolated and in a desert, experts say that chemical conditions there and water flows present major problems.